FavoredFortune/03-jquery-and-events/josh-sooz/README.md

 02-17-2018  11:33 pm - Worked on and fixed layout.CSS for styling of about section.
 Fixed main navigation in articleView.js.
 Updated index.html for placement of teaser/show less.
 Got teaser to work, but not showing of article or show less.

 02-18-2018 2:41 pm - Finally got the teaser (readmore/show less) working correctly. excited to have all tasks and functionality working as expected for users.

+02-21-2018 10:50pm - Found my lost code.
+Lost code didn't work as expected.
+Console logs not showing.
+Chatted with Haron on the setTeasers function, per that chat found animate and scrollTop.
+With tests and console logs, still not working.
+FOUND MISSING ")"!
+And now it all works.
+Also updated base css so images resolve more cleanly in both mobile and desktop views.

 ## Credits and Collaborations